NVIDIA/spark-rapids/docs/FAQ.md

 ### What CUDA versions are supported?

 CUDA 10.1, 10.2 and 11.0 are currently supported, but you need to download the cudf jar that corresponds to the version you are using.
-Please look [here][version/stable-release.md] for download links for the stable release.
+Please look [here][download.md] for download links for the latest release.

 ### What parts of Apache Spark are accelerated?